Jony Rodríguez: Málaga

-On 23 June 2016, Jony signed a four-year contract with fellow league club Málaga CF after his contract with Sporting expired.
+On 23 June 2016, Jony signed a four-year contract with fellow top-division club Málaga CF after his contract with Sporting expired.
 On 12 January 2018, he returned to Sporting on loan until the end of the second-tier season.
 In April, he was named Player of the Month for the previous month.

 On 17 June 2018, following Málaga's top-flight relegation, Jony was loaned to Deportivo Alavés of the same division for one year.

 Lazio

-Jony joined S.S.
-Lazio on 22 July 2019.
-His maiden Serie A appearance took place on 1 September, when he came on as a 78th-minute substitute in the 1–1 home draw with A.S.
-Roma.
+Jony joined SS Lazio on 23 July 2019.
+His maiden Serie A appearance took place on 1 September, when he came on as a 78th-minute substitute in the 1–1 home draw with AS Roma.

 On 20 September 2020, Jony moved to CA Osasuna on loan until 30 June 2021 with an option to buy.
 On 30 January 2022, he returned to Sporting on another loan; the move was extended at the latter in July for another year.

+Cartagena

+On 1 September 2023, Jony signed a one-year contract with FC Cartagena after terminating his link with Lazio.
+The following January, having totalled just 66 competitive minutes, he was released.